denten/denten.github.io/_includes/CV/06-talks.md

 ## H. Invited Talks, Workshops, & Conferences

 - "Algorithmic Imagination and Literary Study."
-Keynote address as part of NRF Korea *Artificial Intelligence avec Digital Humanities* Symposium on September 24th, 2022.
+Keynote address as part NRF Korea *Artificial Intelligence avec Digital Humanities* Symposium at the Transmedia World Literature Institute, Dongguk University on September 24th, 2022.
 - "The Folklore of Vaccine Resistance."
 Talk and discussion by invitation at the Center for American Literary Studies, Penn State as part of "[The Role of the Humanities in Addressing Vaccine